My tears couldn't stop flowing through my eyes.

 『Chapter 3: The New Black Swordsman』

 Ever since I was child, I always had the self-perspective of an abandoned older sister.
 My other sister, now «White Cosmos», also my mentor, and my «parent», and one of the «Originators» of «Brain Burst», established 2 years ago, and now, the un-proclaimed «White King».
 Just like any other sister, we were glue, stuck to each other during the first days of the «accelerated world».
 But, ever since that incident, I've always hated her.
 I wanted to kill her.
 Even mentioning anything of her, I despise it; I know for a fact that Haruyuki-kun should never know of this woman, ever.
 I still do blame her, for everything, including my real biological parent's cold shoulder and abandonment towards me.
 (I can't even call them my parents anymore.)
-But now, I probably couldn't kill her, with the me I'm now.
-Is it because she's still my sister, or is it because I'm still weak, after all, merely shaken by a new wildcard?
+But now, I probably couldn't kill her, with pitiful me I'm probably now.
+Is it because she's still my sister, or is it because I'm still weak, after all, to think I could merely be shaken by some new wildcard?

 "I guess I could tell you right now," she popped a lollipop out of her pocket.
 "But I'd have to explain it to your, who do you call him again? … «Papa» as well."